 Our future success depends in part on our ability to identify, attract, integrate, and retain empathetic and knowledgeable Accolade Health Assistants and clinicians, as well as highly qualified and motivated product developers and engineers, who embody our mission-driven culture.
 We seek to employ Accolade Health Assistants and clinicians who demonstrate empathy and problem-solving skills and hire from diverse professional backgrounds, including social work, teaching, customer care, and benefits.
 We have from time to time in the past experienced, and may in the future experience, difficulty in hiring and retaining employees with appropriate qualifications.
 Qualified individuals in the regions where we have offices are in high demand, and we may incur significant costs to attract them.
 For example, the market for software engineers in the Seattle area is particularly competitive.
 In addition, with a current shortage of certain qualified nurses in many areas of the United States, competition for the hiring of these professionals remains intense.
 We compete for qualified individuals with numerous other companies, many of whom have greater financial and other resources than we do.
-During the COVID-19 pandemic, we may experience turnover, with our nurses potentially choosing to take more lucrative hospital work while the pandemic is ongoing.
-In addition, in the future, we may experiment with different staffing and scheduling models to help attract and retain qualified personnel, including hiring individuals that work remotely, incorporating more flexible work schedules, or deploying a temporary workforce.
+During the COVID-19 pandemic, we may experiment with different staffing and scheduling models to help attract and retain qualified personnel, including hiring individuals that work remotely, incorporating more flexible work schedules, or deploying a temporary workforce.
 If we fail to effectively manage our hiring needs or successfully integrate new hires, our employee morale and retention could suffer.
 Any of these events could also adversely affect our customer and member satisfaction and harm our business.